Paprika (1991 film)

-Paprika is a 1991 Italian film directed by Tinto Brass.
+Paprika is a 1991 Italian film directed by Tinto Brass, starring Debora Caprioglio in the title role.
 The film is loosely based on John Cleland's novel Fanny Hill, first published in 1748.

 It was remade as an explicit pornographic film by Joe D'Amato in 1995.

 Plot

-In 1958, on the verge of the Merlin Law that makes brothels illegal, Mimma (Debora Caprioglio), a young country girl, comes to town and decides to work as a prostitute in order to help her fiancé get the money to start their own business, and is given the name Paprika at Madame Collette's (Martine Brochard) house.
-Once her fiancé betrays her, Mimma gives up her original ambitions and decides to pursue a career as a prostitute.
+In 1958, on the verge of the Merlin Law that makes brothels illegal, Mimma, a young country girl, comes to town and decides to work as a prostitute in order to help her fiancé get the money to start their own business, and is given the name Paprika at the house of Madame Collette.
+After her fiancé betrays her, Mimma gives up her original ambitions and decides to pursue a career as a prostitute.
 In the process, she loses any sense of self-confidence and self-respect, but eventually she finds redemption, wealth, and her one true love.